Common causes of policy cancellation

 Health issues that may impair driving

-In some cases, coverage may be canceled if a driver is diagnosed with a certain medical condition that makes it unsafe to drive.
+In some cases, coverage may be canceled if a driver is diagnosed with a certain medical condition that makes them an unsafe driver.
 In Illinois, for example, car insurance companies can cancel a policy if a driver is diagnosed with epilepsy and the driver's doctor doesn't provide proof that the condition will not impair driving.